Contemporary knowledge about God, Evolution, and the meaning of human life.

 All cold procedures must be performed using psychic self-regulation methods and not merely through an act of volition.
 Attempts to increase their effect by creating sharp temperature contrasts also do not make too much sense.
 For example, if you plan to pour cold water on your body, it would be appropriate to submerge the wrists into it first and imagine streams of blissful freshness and joy rising up the hands.
 Then you may wash your face and feel the freshness and joy entering your body through your face.
 Spill a few handfuls of water on your head imagining that this is the water from melted snow in a spring puddle on a meadow, that this is spring itself.
 And then you may really feel the sincere desire to get united with this water with your entire body!

-After swimming or douching, you should observe the energy processes inside the body.
-And there you may see the bright white light-fire blazing up, which you should distribute evenly over the entire space inside the body.
+After swimming or showering, you should observe the energy processes inside the body.
+You may see there the bright white light-fire blazing up, which you should distribute evenly over the entire space inside the body.
 This fire heals the body and rids us of coarse energies.

 In conclusion of this chapter, I want to say the following.
 Even without prior studying the techniques of psychic self-regulation, winter swimming saved many people of severe diseases that were considered terminal, including cancer.
 There are many well-known cases of quick healing of respiratory diseases in the acute stage using this method.
 Enthusiasts of winter swimming accumulated certain experience of healing children, and this issue deserves a thorough in-depth study.